 What Is a Penetration Test?

-A penetration test, also known as a pen test, is a method of assessing the security of a computer system, network or web application by simulating an attack from an adversary.
-This type of testing involves using tools and techniques to attempt to exploit known vulnerabilities or misconfigurations in an organization’s security infrastructure.
-The goal of a penetration test is to identify vulnerabilities before an attacker does and to provide actionable recommendations for improving security.
+You know you need one, but what exactly is a pen test?
+A penetration test, also known as a pen test, assesses the security of a computer system, network, or web application by simulating an attack from an adversary.
+This testing involves using tools and techniques to exploit known vulnerabilities or misconfigurations in an organization’s security infrastructure.
+A penetration test aims to identify vulnerabilities before an attacker does and provide actionable recommendations for improving security.

 Why Conduct a Penetration Test?